 Many lawyers in this day and age also owe a significant amount of money in student loans.
 This was not the case decades ago.
 Today, the average lawyer walks out of law school owing between $84,000 to $122,158 in student loans.
 The net result of the increasing student loans is that most lawyers cannot afford many years or many decades to build a successful practice.
 They have to do it out of the gates, or quickly thereafter, or else those student loan payments are not going to get paid.
 They also cannot provide for their family in any kind of meaningful way.

 The irony is that advertising works.
 That’s why some lawyers tell others not to do it.
 Advertising certainly causes the phone to ring.
 If you develop a comprehensive marketing plan that is unique and thoughtful, many lawyers can get their phone to ring in short order.
-If the phone is ringing, and that lawyer if they present themselves in a professional manner, they can often get many quality clients.
-Certainly lawyers need to make sure they know the ethical rules regarding advertising.
+If the phone is ringing, and that lawyer if they professionally present themselves, they can often get many quality clients.
+Certainly, lawyers need to make sure they know the ethical rules regarding advertising.
 They then need to make sure they abide by those rules.
-Advertisements should should also be classy and dignified.
+Advertisements should also be classy and dignified.

-However, instead of waiting many years or many decades, most lawyers are able to grow their practice now if they reject the mindset that they cannot advertise.
+However, instead of waiting for many years or many decades, most lawyers can grow their practice now if they reject the mindset that they cannot advertise.
 This means that the lawyer will be in a position where they can provide quality representation to clients and pay off those student loans.
 Ultimately, the lawyer can be in a position where eventually they can retire at a decent age (like most others do in society) to spend time with their families and enjoy life.

 “Don’t advertise.
 Be patient and build your practice?”
-Most lawyers who have sense about them will reject this mindset.
+Most lawyers who have a sense of them will reject this mindset.